shanl5/kickstarter-analysis/README.md

 ## Overview of Project

 Analyze crowdfunding campaign data set to advise client "Louise" regarding her prospective play called Fever.
+Knowledge needed includes understanding of data organized in table format in order to filter, group, summarize, and apply advanced formulas in the creation of pivot tables and associated charts, which will help to identify trends and patterns in the data set.

 ### Purpose